bsl546/energym/docs/sources/start.rst

     import energym

 A simulation environment can then be created using the ``make`` command.
-Here we demonstrate the usage for the model :ref:`DatacenterThermostat-v0 <DataCenterThermostat>`.:
+Here we demonstrate the usage for the model :ref:`SmartlabGrid-v0 <SmartlabGrid>`.:

 .. code-block:: python

-    envName = "DatacenterThermostat-v0"
+    envName = "SmartlabGrid-v0"
     env = energym.make(envName)

 To create a simulation environment with a different model, substitute ``envName`` with a string containing the name of one of the available models (see e.g. here :ref:`envs`).